tardate/LittleArduinoProjects/Electronics101/DecadeProgrammableResistor/README.md

 * stage input is connected to the common
 * the 10 poles are connected in a ladder with a resistor between each pole (9 resistors)
 * stage output is tapped from the "0" position
-* hence the resistance between input and ouput varies from 0 to 9x the resistor value
+* hence the resistance between input and output varies from 0 to 9x the resistor value

 I've drawn the schematic for the 7-digit circuit [here (EasyEDA)](https://easyeda.com/tardate/decadeprogrammableresistor)